TiagoAMarques/AnIntro2RTutorial/README.md

 Below I also provide a list of additional free online resources that you might want to consider as additional R learning resources.

-This is a non-exhaustive, non-compreensive and quite random list of R (and related) resources that I found useful at some point.
+This is a non-exhaustive, non-comprehensive and quite random list of R (and related) resources that I found useful at some point.
 They might be ecologically oriented.
 Feel free to explore at your own risk.
 No real order in the list I am afraid.

+- [Telling Stories with Data: With Applications in R](https://tellingstorieswithdata.com/) - a great book by @RohanAlexander [Rohan Alexander](https://rohanalexander.com/) about telling stories with data.
+Effective and reliable stories in a reproducible framework.

 - [Developing a Cancer Atlas using Bayesian Methods: A Practical Guide for Application and Interpretation](https://atlas.cancer.org.au/developing-a-cancer-atlas/index.html)